 Lead by Example

-Promote property owners to explore green roofs by installing them on existing or new publicly-owned property.
+Promote green walls by converting or installing them on existing or new publicly-owned property.

 Considerations for Use